 My Twitter feed gets filled up with lots of exclamation-mark-heavy headlines about genius ways to “hack” public speaking.
 “3 Public Speaking Hacks from Top Leaders!”
 “4 Hacks to Eliminate Fear of Public Speaking!”
 “The 11 Best Public Speaking Hacks You Will Ever Need (#7 is Pure Genius)!”

 They promise ways to trick your brain, or trick your audience’s brains, or trick up your content in ways that magically transform you from a shivering wreck into a confident dynamo.

 These articles are great Cinderella stories.
 And I loathe them.

 The very notion of public speaking hacks drives me nuts.
-It isn’t that all the advice contained within these articles it terrible.
-Sometimes the techniques are often pretty solid – heck, I even teach variations of them myself.
+It isn’t that all the advice contained within these articles it terrible, and it can be really useful to have a few tricks in your back pocket to give your presentation a little boost.
+Sometimes the techniques they offer are pretty solid – heck, I even teach variations of them myself.